 In today’s fast-paced digital world, business professionals must use the latest technology to keep up with competitors.
+With Speechify you can capture anything you read.
+If a book is just too heavy on your hands, or you love to save trees, simply take a screenshot of any page and turn it into an audiobook with one tap.
+Perfect for long articles that your eyes just can’t keep up with.
 Outdated applications won’t cut it in 2022, especially as worsening economic conditions shrink the margin for error.

 These are the 12 best apps for C-suite executives and professionals in manufacturing, medicine and construction.